robotframework/SeleniumLibrary/CONTRIBUTING.rst

 Most of SeleniumLibrary's testing is done using acceptance tests that naturally use Robot Framework itself for testing.
 Every new functionality or fix should generally get one or more acceptance tests.
-For more details on acceptance tests see `atest/README.rst`_.
+For more details on acceptance tests and how to run the acceptance tests, see `atest/README.rst`_.

 Unit tests
 ~~~~~~~~~~

 Unit tests are great for testing internal logic and should be added when
 appropriate.
-For more details on unit tests see `utest/README.rst`_.
+For more details on unit tests and running them, see
+`utest/README.rst`_.
+q
 Continuous integration
 ----------------------

-SeleniumLibrary use GitHub Actions as it's continuous integration (CI) server.
+SeleniumLibrary uses GitHub Actions as it's continuous integration (CI) server.

+..
+ToDo: re-add when explanation of GitHUb Actions is written
-For more details about how to run the tests and how `GitHub Actions`_
-integration is implemented can be found with the `atest/README.rst`_ for
+   More details about how `GitHub Actions`_ integration is implemented can be
-acceptance tests and `utest/README.rst`_ for unit tests.
+   found within `<.github/CI/README.rst>.

 Finalizing pull requests
 ------------------------